10 Reasons To Ditch The Spreadsheet

 It is often hard to collaborate meaningfully using spreadsheets because worksheets may not be centrally controlled or updated.
-It can be a time-consuming endeavour with progress hampered by the inability to share documents in real time.
+It can be a time-consuming endeavor with progress hampered by the inability to share documents in real time.
 Merging content is also a thankless task.

 9. Accountability gaps

 A lack of version control has implications for transparency and creating a robust audit trail; it's often impossible to know who edited which cell.
 This could impact regulatory and compliance requirements if things go awry.